javaernesto/mpc-vote/README.md

 python3 bob.py (in a separate terminal)
 python3 voter.py n (in a separate terminal)
 ```
 where 'n' must be a integer greater or equal to 2 (representing the number of voters).
-The results will apears on Alice's terminal one the vote and the counting are complete.
+The results will apears on Alice's terminal once the vote and the counting are complete.